newrelic/infrastructure-agent-ansible/README.md

           inventory_source: config/nginx
 ```

-This will write the yaml shown under the `config` key to `/etc/newrelic-infra/integrations.d/nginx-config.yml`.
+This will write the yaml shown under the `content` key to `/etc/newrelic-infra/integrations.d/nginx-config.yml`.

 ## Testing